nmrmsys/ExSQell/README.md

 ## Requirement
 - Microsoft Windows
 - Microsoft Excel
-- Cygwin or "Bash on Ubuntu on Windows" (Optional:Run Shell Command)
+- Cygwin and Other UNIX Clone Environments (Optional:Run Shell Command)<br>But "Bash on Ubuntu on Windows" Currently is not supported.

 ## Licence
 [MIT](http://opensource.org/licenses/mit-license.php)